MrMonsh/Auto-Splitters/Pepsiman/readme.md

 1. Open your LiveSplit.
 2. Right-click on the LiveSplit window, then select "Edit Splits".
+3. Under "Game Name", write the name of the game exactly like this: "Pepsiman".
-3. On the line mentioning the auto-splitter, click on "Activate" first, then click on the now-enabled "Settings" button.
+4. On the line mentioning the auto-splitter, click on "Activate" first, then click on the now-enabled "Settings" button.
-4. **[OPTIONAL]** Select which functions from the Auto-Splitter you'd like to use (Auto-Starts, Auto-Splits and/or Auto-Resets).
+5. **[OPTIONAL]** Select which functions from the Auto-Splitter you'd like to use (Auto-Starts, Auto-Splits and/or Auto-Resets).
-5. **[OPTIONAL]** Change the advanced settings to fine-tune when exactly the timer should auto-start, auto-split and/or auto-reset.
+6. **[OPTIONAL]** Change the advanced settings to fine-tune when exactly the timer should auto-start, auto-split and/or auto-reset.
 Each setting will give you more info on what it does by hovering it with the mouse.
 	+ In the topic of changing the "Timer Start" advanced settings, I'd personally leave it as-is, given that its set to start on Game Start select at Main Menu (which is how the current ruleset works).
 I added this just for future-proofing.
 7. Click "OK" on the settings window, then click "OK" on the Splits window.
 8. Right-click again on the LiveSplit window, then select "Edit Layout".
 9. Click on the "+" button and select "Timer > Timer".
 10. Select the newly added "Timer", then select "Game Time" for the Timing Method option.
 	+ I personally also suggest changing the height slider of this timer so that it's noticeably smaller than the original one, to differentiate them easily.
-9. Click "OK".
+11. Click "OK".
-10. You're done!
+12. You're done!
 Now you can boot up the emulator and run to your heart's content.

 ⚠️ **If you had a version of the Auto-Splitter prior to 0.9.3, please make sure you get rid of the "Scriptable Auto-Splitter" section of your layout, as you will otherwise run into issues due to having two different versions running at the same time.**